Hedge funds embrace China yuan short trade, but no doomsday in sight

 The world’s second biggest economy certainly has its problems.
 It is exposed in any escalation of its trade conflict with Washington and its massive debt pile has raised concerns about the health of its banks and state-owned companies.

-And betting against its yuan CNY=CFXS, either through the offshore markets CNH=D3 or currency derivatives CNYNDFOR=, has been a hedge fund favorite for years.
+And betting against its yuan, either through the offshore markets or currency derivatives, has been a hedge fund favourite for years.

 Having laid heavy bets in 2015 and 2016 thinking China’s red-hot economy would crash, those funds felt the heat as central bank intervention cushioned the currency’s fall and made their short yuan trade too expensive to maintain.